yiisoft/form/docs/guide/en/input-data.md

 - Placeholder - the prefilled value, used as a default or an example
 - ID - unique identifier in DOM (HTML)
 - Validation state (whether the input has been already validated)
-- Validation rules - validation rules in the format supported by [validator](https://github.com/yiisoft/validator)
+- Validation rules - validation rules in any format.
+They are intended to be processed by `\Yiisoft\Form\ValidationRulesEnricherInterface::process()`
 - Validation errors - the list of validation errors for this attribute

-Input data classes must implement `Yiisoft\Form\Field\Base\InputDataInterface` interface.
+Input data classes must implement `\Yiisoft\Form\Field\Base\InputDataInterface` interface.
 This package already provides ready to use implementation - `\Yiisoft\Form\Field\Base\InputData\InputData`.

 Once created, it can be added to existing field.
 From [built-in fields](built-in-fields.md) the fields that are intended